Open to public debate between Cong prez poll candidates, will evoke people's interest in party: Tharoor | Politics

 Replicating a similar scenario will similarly increase the national interest in the Congress party and galvanise more voters towards the party once again, he added.

+Asked about it at a press conference here, Kharge said, ''I don't want to go into this.
+Whatever I have to say, I will say it clearly.

+''There are many people who are intellectual, learned, they may want a debate, I don't want to get into that, I only know how to work, give me an opportunity to do that.''
+Salman Soz, who was a proposer for Tharoor, in a tweet said the Lok Sabha MP is open to a public debate with Kharge ji, should both sides agree.

-On a non-Gandhi president on the cards for the Congress and if the Gandhi family would continue to occupy a place of pre-eminence, Tharoor said, ''Obviously, the Nehru-Gandhi family has held and will always hold a special place in the hearts of Congress party members – and with good reason too.''
+''A public debate would attract a lot of attention for Congress and would help Congress delegates and the public get a sense of the vision & plans of these leaders,'' he said Asked if a non-Gandhi president was on the cards for the Congress and whether the Gandhi family would continue to occupy a place of pre-eminence, Tharoor said, ''Obviously, the Nehru-Gandhi family has held and will always hold a special place in the hearts of Congress party members – and with good reason too.''
 Aside from the great legacy they have inherited from their illustrious forebears, they have consistently brought together the various groups, ideologies, geographies and communities that collectively make up the fabric of the Congress party, he asserted.

 ''They also have a great record of success and experience in leading the party, both when in government and during tough times in the wilderness, when they have still managed to rally the men and women of the Congress together,'' he said.